 Do I need to make a reservation to attend a Sawdust Session?

 The club has limited equipment and shop space to host large groups simultaneously.
 That said, Sawdust Sessions having a popular topic or interest may require you making a reservation.
-Announcements from our Program Director regarding reservations are made a monthly meetings, published in the club’s current newsletter, and also shown in the event calendar.
+Announcements from our Program Director regarding reservations are made a monthly meetings, published in the club’s current newsletter, and also shown in the upcoming events.

 I have additional questions.
 Who can I contact for more information?